topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/README.md

 room number.
 WEST subtracts one.
 NORTH subtracts 8.
 SOUTH adds 8.
 UP subtracts 64.
 DOWN adds 64.
 If the room number becomes less than 0 or greater than 255 it "wraps around".

 There is a table in the game that defines the "natural" passages between rooms.
 Most of these passages are two way, but some are one way.
-The map below shows the natural passages as a line between the rooms.
-If the line touches the room with a "+" then the passage can be entered from the room.
-If there is no "+" then the passage is one way from the adjoining room.
+The best way to visualize the large map is with the [save-game viewer](SaveGameViewer.html?BLANK).
+The lines between the rooms represent directions you can move.
+A line that touches two rooms is a two way passage between the rooms.
+A broken line between rooms is a one way passage.
 For instance, you can take the passage from room 7 to 6 but not from 6 to 7.
 This map is NOT randomized between games.
 The natural passages are the same for all games.

 Every room has a single one-sentence description (see the code).
 There are eight different messages to describe a passage leading from a room in any one direction.
 The game builds the description of passages by selecting a random description for each open direction.
 Thus